 British comedian Ricky Gervais performs his fun all over the world and has done so for a long time.
 Once he performed the lead role in a British comedy called the Office, a US spin-off does exist.
-Time for some tips from his alter ego, office manager David Brent.
+Time for some tips from his alters ego, office manager David Brent.
 What can you learn from David Brent, the worst office manager ever?
 That this is a boss you do not want to have.
 If you do, then prepare your escape route as I outlined at the end.

-He was narcissistic, sexist, homophobic and in short showed all the bad habits that a bad manager can have.
-Apart from being bad, he was also funny at times and here is a selection from David Brent quotes and how they can help you, the office worker.
+He was narcissistic, sexist, homophobic, and in short, showed all the bad habits that a bad manager can have.
+Apart from being bad, he was also funny at times, and here is a selection from David Brent quotes and how they can help you, the office worker.

 1. A chef is a chef, and only then a friend.

 “I suppose I created an atmosphere where I am a friend first and a boss second.
 Probably an entertainer third.”